pombase/website/frontend/src/docs/faq/is-there-an-equivalent-to-the-artemis-java-applet-in-pombase.md

 -   Artemis is available from
     http://www.sanger.ac.uk/science/tools/artemis
--   Read in the chromosome contig files available from the [Genome feature annotations](/downloads/genome-datasets) page.
+-   Read in the chromosome contig files available from the [Genome sequences](/downloads/genome-datasets) page.
 (You can read in one or more files in a session.)

 Once you have loaded the file(s), you can do many different things,